KakoytoChel1/computer-voice-manager/README.md

 ![Preview](Images/vm_img1.png)

-**"Voice Manager"** is a pet-project application designed for easy computer use with voice commands, developed using **WPF .NET Core**.
+**"Voice Manager"** is a project application designed for easy computer use with voice commands, developed using **WPF .NET Core**.
 It provides the user with the ability to:
 - Launch an applications, open files,
 - Open links in the default browser,
 - Perform voice search